yuinii1215/AgileTravelFE/README.md

 We love PRs, and accept them gladly.
 Feel free to propose changes and new ideas.
 We will review and discuss, so that they can be accepted and better integrated.

 ## 添加Android和IOS环境
-tns platform add android
+ - tns platform add android
-tns platform add ios
+ - tns platform add ios

 ## 运行
+ - tns run android
+ - tns run ios
-tns run android
+ - tns run android --bundle
-tns run ios
+ - tns run ios --bundle

 ## 模拟运行
-tns run android --emulator
+ - tns run android --emulator
-tns run ios --emulator
+ - tns run ios --emulator

+## 构建
  - tns build android --bundle
  - tns build ios --bundle
- - tns run android --bundle
- - tns run ios --bundle